The Godfather: Writing

 The Italian-American Civil Rights League, led by mobster Joseph Colombo, maintained that the film emphasized stereotypes about Italian-Americans, and wanted all uses of the words "mafia" and "Cosa Nostra" to be removed from the script.
 The league also requested that all the money earned from the premiere be donated to the league's fund to build a new hospital.
 Coppola claimed that Puzo's screenplay only contained two instances of the word "mafia" being used, while "Cosa Nostra" was not used at all.
 They were removed and replaced with other terms, without compromising the story.
 The league eventually gave its support for the script.
 Earlier, the windows of producer Albert S. Ruddy's car had been shot out with a note left on the dashboard which essentially said, "shut down the movie—or else."
+However, it was revealed in August 1971 that Ruddy personally met with Colombo family head Joseph Colombo, Colombo's son Anthony and about 1,500 delegates of Colombo's Italian-American Civil Rights League when he was developing the film, with the first meeting being held on February 25, 1971.
+Ruddy would also hold numerous meetings with Anthony Colombo.
+These meetings led to Ruddy agreeing to base the film on individuals and assuring that it would not defame or stereotype Italians.
+It was even reported that Anthony Colombo eventually made Ruddy an honorary captain of the League.